-The Early Start (Dual Enrollment) program shall be restricted to the enrollment of an eligible secondary student in a postsecondary course creditable towards a certificate or an associate degree.
+The Early Start (Dual Enrollment) program shall be restricted to the enrollment of eligible secondary student in a postsecondary course creditable towards a certificate or an associate degree.
 Students can earn one-half Carnegie unit per course toward a high school diploma and three hours of college credit per course at Southern University at Shreveport.
-Students enrolled in postsecondary instruction that is not creditable toward a high school diploma shall not be classified as dual enrollment.

-However, this dual enrollment agreement will not prohibit enrollment of students in SUSLA courses separate from the agreement.
 Credit hours earned are transferable to any accredited institution of higher education in the country.